Jet flavor tagging with Particle Transformer for Higgs factories: Introduction

 Event reconstruction at future $e^+e^-$ colliders relies on extracting fine-grained information from highly segmented tracking and calorimeter systems and translating it into physics objects such as charged particles, photons, and jets.
 As detector granularity increases, pattern recognition challenges become more prominent, making modern machine learning (ML) approaches a natural choice for several reconstruction and identification tasks.

 Jet flavor tagging aims to identify the initiating parton flavor (e.g., $b$, $c$, or light flavor) using information carried by reconstructed particles inside a jet.
 A key handle for heavy flavor tagging is the finite lifetime of heavy flavor hadrons, which leads to displaced tracks and secondary vertices.
-Traditional approaches for Higgs Factory studies, such as LCFIPlus\cite{LCFIPlusPaper}, explicitly reconstruct secondary vertices and then combine vertex- and track-level observables in multivariate classifiers.
+Traditional approaches for Higgs factory studies, such as LCFIPlus\cite{LCFIPlusPaper}, explicitly reconstruct secondary vertices and then combine vertex- and track-level observables in multivariate classifiers.

 More recently, end-to-end deep learning models have been developed that ingest low-level per-particle (or per-track) information and learn powerful representations without relying on a dedicated vertex reconstruction step.
 For example, ParticleNet, which operates on point-cloud representations and uses graph-based architectures, has been applied to fast simulation samples for FCC-ee and was reported to achieve substantially improved $b$-tag rejection compared to LCFIPlus\cite{FCCPN}.
+Similar studies of flavor identification using ParticleNet-based algorithms have also been reported in the context of CEPC, another proposed $e^+e^-$ Higgs factory\cite{joi_cepc}.
 Transformer-based models have also demonstrated strong performance in LHC jet tagging benchmarks; in particular, the Particle Transformer (ParT)\cite{Qu:2022mxj} leverages attention mechanisms that scale well with large training samples.

 In this work, we study the performance of ParT for jet flavor tagging using ILD full simulation events as well as large fast simulation samples.
 We focus on Higgs factory conditions and assess the impact of detailed detector information and particle identification (PID) inputs, which are expected to be especially relevant for strange jet tagging.